Find the care you need for childrenAct now

 Rivera-Chaparro answered some common questions about children and the flu vaccination:

-Should my child also get a COVID-19 vaccination (assuming one will be available soon) if they have received a flu vaccination?
+Should my child get a COVID-19 vaccination and a flu shot?

 Yes.
 Protection for one isn’t protection against the other.
-They're basically two different viruses.
-In an ideal world, if we were to have both vaccines and they were equally effective, the recommendation would be to get both a COVID-19 and influenza vaccine.
+They're basically two different viruses and the recommendation for those 12 and older is to get both a COVID-19 and influenza vaccine.
+The Centers for Disease Control and Prevention said they can be administered at the same time.

 If children have an underlying medical condition, why is it important for them to get the flu vaccine?